Elite-Alien/Steam-Settings-Generator/README.md

 ## How to use as executable
 1. Make sure the application is executable. chmod +x or prompts in your GUI for your DE/WM/Compositor.
+2. Go to SteamDB and find your game.
-2. Save HTML files to the same folder SSG.py is in while running the application.
+3. Save the page as an html file to the same folder SSG.py is in while running the application.
-3. Follow any of the prompts that might appear.
+4. Follow any of the prompts that might appear.
-4. Done.
+5. Done.

 The GUI is very basic.
 It's nothing more than a simple Zenith/Zenity style window that runs while you save files.
 Though wih this method you can keep it running and marathon style many games in a matter of minutes.
 Once your done, close it and it will stop checking for HTML files.